npm/rfcs/accepted/0023-acceptDependencies.md

 ## Detailed Explanation

 npm would support reading `acceptDependencies` object from package.json.
-This object would declaring alternative versions of packages listed in `dependencies`, `devDependencies`, `optionalDependencies` or `peerDependencies`.
+This object would declare alternative versions of packages listed in `dependencies`, `devDependencies`, `optionalDependencies` or `peerDependencies`.